urql-graphql/urql/docs/basics/vue.md

 app.mount('#app');
 ```

-The plugin also accepts `createClient`'s options or a `Client` as its inputs.
+The plugin also accepts `Client`'s options or a `Client` as its inputs.

 ## Queries